-Delicate Friend is an adult (18+) space for sexual or intimate art or literature you enjoyed creating.
+Delicate Friend is an adult (18+) space for erotic and intimate art and literature that you enjoyed creating.
 Art is work, so enjoyment does not exclude difficulty.
 Difficulty can be exciting!
-At the end of the day, we want this journal to be a fun experience for us and our readers.
+At the same time, we want this journal to be a fun experience for our contributors and readers.

 We are not looking for graphic descriptions of trauma, abuse, or non-consensual acts.

 Please limit the length of your submissions to the following:

 - Poetry: Up to five poems

 - Prose: Up to 2000 words (total, not per piece)

 - Visual art: Up to five pieces

 We accept simultaneous submissions.
 If you need to withdraw your work, please reply to your original submission email with the names of the pieces that have been accepted elsewhere.

 We also accept previously published work.
 Please include any prior publications in which your submission has appeared within your submission document.

 You can expect to see a response to your submission one week after the closure of the submission period.
 If you receive a rejection, please wait until the next submission period to contact us again.
 If you are accepted, we request you wait to submit again until the issue following yours is out.
 We want to make room (space, if you will) for new voices.